• About Us

 The Basics

-Chaparral is a semi-arid, shrub dominated association of sclerophyllous (hard-leaved), woody plants shaped by a Mediterranean-type climate (summer drought, mild, wet winters), and infrequent fires (with natural intervals between fires being 30 to 150 years or more).
+Chaparral is a semi-arid, shrub dominated association of sclerophyllous (hard-leaved), woody shrubs shaped by a Mediterranean-type climate (summer drought, mild, wet winters), and infrequent, high-intensity fires (with natural intervals between fires being 30 to 150 years or more).
 Sclerophyllous is a term coined by German botanist, Andreas F. W. Schimper in 1898.
 Referring to Mediterranean climatic regions (there are five*) in his classic 844 page Plant Geography Upon a Physiological Basis, he said, "The mild temperate districts with winter-rain and prolonged summer-drought are the home of evergreen xerophilous (dry-loving) woody plants, which, owing to the stiffness of their thick, leathery leaves, may be termed sclerophyllous woody plants."

 World map showing the Mediterranean-type climates.
 From Rundel and Pompelli.